Dr Steven Parker

 Journal Article

-Local government procurement in English regions: Organisations, collaborations and mechanisms (2024)
+Local government procurement in English regions: organisations, collaborations and mechanisms (2024)

 Editorial: Public value for all?
 Considering the parameters of public value co-creation (2023)